 For a deep dive on production costs, check out this companion article that explains what goes into the cost of an animated video.

-How long does outsourcing an animated video take?
+How long does animation outsourcing take?

 Depends on the production style and length of your animated video.
 Most 1-2 minute long 2D animated videos can be created within 3-6 weeks.
 3D animated videos require about 2x as much time.
 Making a longer video?
 Schedule a call with our production team to scope out the production timeline for your animated video.
 Need your video faster than 3-6 weeks?
 Ask us about rush delivery.
 To learn more about the animated video production workflow and how long each of production takes, check out this companion article: